Bastien Héry: Linfield

 On 9 July 2019, it was confirmed that Héry had joined Linfield in a transfer deal that saw striker Michael O'Connor join Waterford on loan.

 The next day, he impressed in his debut game for Linfield at home against Rosenberg in a 2–0 defeat in the 2019–20 UEFA Champions League first qualifying round.

 A 6–0 aggregate defeat saw Linfield drop down into the UEFA Europa League second qualifying round Champions Path, where they faced Faroese champions HB Tórshavn.
 A 3–2 win on aggregate secured a place in the third qualifying round of the Europa League for the first time.
 After the win, Linfield goalkeeper Gareth Deane praised Héry, saying "His ability on the ball and passing is superb.
 He's also so calm and collected in possession.
 He wants to get on the ball and take possession even if there are two men up his back.
 He's been fabulous so far".

 Linfield faced Montenegro champions Sutjeska in the Europa League third qualifying round.
-They won 2-1 in the away leg with Héry setting up the winner with a through ball to Kirk Miller.
+They won 2–1 in the away leg with Héry setting up the winner with a through ball to Kirk Miller.

 This was followed up with a 3–2 win in the second leg at Windsor Park, with Linfield winning 5–3 on aggregate to become the first Irish League side to reach the play-off round of the Europa League.
 In the play-off round, the Blues were drawn to face Azerbaijan champions Qarabağ, with the winners qualifying for the Europa League group stage.
-After winning 3-2 at home, they lost the away tie 2-1 to exit the Europa League under the away goals rule.
+After winning 3–2 at home, they lost the away tie 2–1 to exit the Europa League under the away goals rule.

 Héry won a league medal as Linfield were crowned Champions of the Northern Ireland Football League for 2020.

 Héry scored his first goal in European competition with a strike in Linfield's 2–0 victory over Tre Fiori of San Marino in the preliminary round of the UEFA Champions League on 8 August 2020.

 Bohemians

 On 16 January 2021, Bastien Héry signed for Dublin club Bohemians in the League of Ireland Premier Division.
-After making just 1 start and 4 more appearances off the bench from Bohs' first 24 games, he was linked with a loan out from the club, departing on the 27th July 2021 to Derry City.
+After making just 1 start and 4 more appearances off the bench from Bohs' first 24 games, he was linked with a loan out from the club, departing on 27 July 2021 to Derry City.

 Derry City loan

-Héry signed for Derry City on loan until the end of the season on the 27th July 2021.
-He made his debut on the 31st July 2021, coming off the bench in a 2–0 win away to Longford Town at Bishopsgate.
+Héry signed for Derry City on loan until the end of the season on 27 July 2021.
+He made his debut on 31 July 2021, coming off the bench in a 2–0 win away to Longford Town at Bishopsgate.